 The embryo transfer is a relatively easy procedure.
 To me, it’s somewhat like a Pap smear.
 You lie on a chair with your legs open, and the doctor will use an instrument to clamp open your vagina and insert some kind of tubing which helps to guide the injected embryo or blastocyst to the uterus.
 The procedure is guided by ultrasound and takes only a couple of minutes.
 I did not experience any pain from it.

 After the embryo transfer, I was given progesterone to ensure that my body could support the potential pregnancy (e.g., ensure uterine lining remains thick).
 The medication I used was Crinone, which is a vaginal progesterone gel.
 The gel is inserted daily into the vagina by a pre-filled applicator, which is basically a plastic pump.
 Crinone is easy to apply, but it can be quite disgusting since clumps of gel which have accumulated inside can come out as discharge and sometimes it’s black in color.
 However, it is definitely a better alternative to progesterone injections.

 As explained by my doctor, there are two types of embryo transfer—a Day 3 embryo transfer and a Day 5 blastocyst transfer.
 I find that the video below provides a great explanation on the difference between the two types of transfers.

 Tips for an Embryo Transfer Procedure

-For some reason, it is required to have a full bladder during the embryo transfer.
+For some reason, I was required to have a full bladder during the embryo transfer.
 My guess is that having a full bladder allows the doctor to have a better view of the uterus on the ultrasound.
-Anyway, the clinic advised me to drink plenty of water at home before arriving at the clinic and avoid using the toilet until after the procedure.
+The clinic advised me to drink plenty of water at home before arriving at the clinic and to avoid using the toilet until after the procedure.